yec22/Gaussian-DK/README.md

 ## Dataset

+To facilitate further research on novel view synthesis in dark conditions, we propose a **new challenging dataset** containing 12 real-world scenes (5 indoors and 7 outdoors).
+Each scene consists of approximately 80 to 130 regular format images.

+The proposed dataset can be downloaded from [here](https://pan.baidu.com/s/1xmZqYEJ5ZMkdldPS9_MgiQ?pwd=jf48) (~13G).

 ## Usage

-First, please make sure that all requirements are satisfied and all required files are downloaded (see above steps).
+First, please make sure that all requirements are satisfied.
+Then, following the scripts below to train, render, and evaluate.

 ```
 # Train with train/test split